Summer Reading FAQ's

 Can I read books that are not from the library?

 Yes!!
 Although we highly encourage library use, we're just happy that you’re reading!

 What if I don’t have a computer?

 We have options!
-You can come into the library and pick up a game board at the front desk, or use one of our computers to print one off.
+You can come into the library and pick up an activity log at the front desk, or use one of our computers to print one off.

 How do I sign up my whole family?